MENSIGHT Magazine

 Daniel Bracewell

-In 1954 my father was in a terrible auto-train accident which almost killed him.
-Though he survived, he was impaired both mentally and physically for the rest of his life.
+In about 1953 my father was in a terrible auto-train accident which almost killed him.
+Though he survived, he was slightly impaired both mentally and physically.
 After an extended recovery period he spent the rest of his life in Gainesville with his parents.

-In my teen years, and despite the accident, I started to blame my father for my parent’s separation.
+In my teen years, and despite the accident, I started to blame him for my parents separation.
 For many years, including my four years in the Air Force, I would not read or answer his letters.
 As I grew older, I learned more about life and had my own experiences with addiction.
 In recent years, I have come to better understand and eventually forgive him.

 Unfortunately, I was not able to let him know of my feelings.
-He died in the Veterans Administration Hospital in Gainesville in 1972.
-His death was from “Pulmonary insufficiency (Incomplete closure of the pulmonary valve in the heart), inanition (lack of nutrition), and Carcinoma (Cancer) of the right lung.”
+He had died in the Veterans Administration Hospital in Gainesville in 1972.
+His death was from “Pulmonary insufficiency and Carcinoma of the right lung.”
 He was 56 years old.

-Despite the harm his behavior caused to himself and others, I believe today that my father was a good man driven by the demons of his own family dynamics.
+Despite the harm his behavior caused, I believe today that my father was a good man driven by the demons of his own family dynamics.
 From my mother and other relatives, I have learned that he suffered periods of deep depression.
 It was thought that he may have been sexually abused as a child.
 I am convinced from reading about alcoholism and addiction that he experienced tremendous emotional pain as his disease progressed.
-His drinking and gambling were, possibly, his attempts to self-medicate those dark memories.
+His drinking and gambling were possibly his attempts to self-medicate those dark memories.
 They only made matters worse.

-Despite or perhaps because of that awful accident, my father was trying to better himself.
-He took remedial classes at Sante Fe Community College to prepare for the GED test.
+Even after the awful accident, my father was trying to better himself.
+He took remedial classes at Sante Fe Community to prepare for the GED test.
 He wanted to finally complete his high school education.

 Alcoholics and other addicts are shame driven.
 Therapist/writer/recovering alcoholic John Bradshaw explains shame by contrasting it with guilt.
 Guilt feelings inform you that you have done something wrong and need to make amends; shame informs you that you are wrong to the very core of your being and that you are irredeemable.